-In 2003, eBay accounted for nearly 100% of 3Balls.com’s online sales, so having the right solution to manage that marketplace was essential.
-They found they couldn’t do it without hiring more and more staff, so they invested in a platform to help them manage their online presence.
-At first, they went with a ChannelAdvisor competitor.
+In 2003, eBay accounted for nearly 100% of 3balls.com’s online sales, so having the right solution to manage that marketplace was essential.
+They found they couldn’t do it without hiring more and more staff, so they went with a ChannelAdvisor competitor.
+The solution, however, wasn’t really a “solution.”

 “It wasn’t scalable and it wasn’t really keeping up with the eBay marketplace and all the changes in that environment,” said Doug Smith, vice president of marketing and business development for 3balls.com.
 “We needed something to streamline and seamlessly handle hundreds of auctions every day.”